-- participation in the reporting, investigation or resolution of an alleged violation of this POLICY; - opposition to policies, practices, or actions that the individual reasonably believes are in violation of the Policy; or - requests for accommodations on the basis of religion or disability.
+- opposition to policies, practices, or actions that the individual reasonably believes are in violation of the Policy; or - requests for accommodations on the basis of religion or disability.

 Retaliation may include intimidation, threats, coercion, or adverse employment or educational actions.
 Retaliation may be found even when an underlying report made in good faith was not substantiated.
 Retaliation may be committed by the Responding Party, the Reporting Party or any other individual or group of individuals.